IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-nas/20.07/README.md

 ## Verifying your NetaApp Ontap-NAS Driver storage configuration is assigned to your clusters

-Provide steps to retrieve any driver pods, storage classes, or any other resources that are deployed with your storage configuration.
+Verify that your `netapp-ontap-nas` configuration is successfully assigned to your clusters.
+Run the following commands to verify that the driver pods and other Kubernetes resources are deployed.

 ```
 oc get pods